survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 ```

 ?> I think it's worth pushing the present imperative tense for commit messages.
 Here's a good article on this topic: https://chris.beams.io/posts/git-commit/ Thus we describe what a commit will *do*, if applied.

-?> Mention commit hooks that can check things like commit message syntax.

 ## Semantic Release